Wafer Cleaning Process

 Piranha Etch Clean

+Piranha etch is a popular process for cleaning silicon wafers, but it must be tightly controlled to be effective.
 Piranha etch clean, also known as Piranha solution, is used to remove large amounts of organic residues from wafer substrates.
 It effectively removes photoresist and other hard to remove organic materials.
 The typical mixture ratio is 3 parts of sulfuric acid and 1 part of 30 percent hydrogen peroxide.
 Other protocols use higher sulfuric acid ratios of 4 to 1 or as high as 7 to 1.
 Since the mixture is a strong oxidizing agent, it not only removes most organic matter, it will also hydroxylate most surfaces and make them hydrophilic (water-compatible).
 The mixture is highly corrosive and must be prepared and handled with special care.
+The piranha etch process can be done in heated quartz tanks where both temperature and chemical concentration affect the etch rate.
+Modutek provides a process control strategy that delivers improved results, for more details refer to the article “Improving Piranha Etch process results in silicon wafer cleaning“.

 Pre-diffusion cleans are critical steps during the wafer manufacturing process.
 They are done several times during the manufacturing sequence and require a significant amount of equipment capacity.
 They are done as the final step before the silicon wafer goes through a diffusion furnace operation.
 Particle and metallic contamination must be minimized and etch uniformity must be optimized while high throughput in maintained.